 Bitcoin ATMs provide a physical place to buy bitcoin at machines located all over the world.
 There are two main types of these bitcoin machines: kiosks and ATMs.
-Both are connected to the internet, allowing for cash or debit card payment in exchange for bitcoin given as a paper receipt or by transferring money to an address that you provide.
+Both are connected to the internet, allowing for cash or debit card payment in exchange for bitcoins given as a paper receipt or by transferring money to an address that you provide.
 Kiosks serve as an access point to a bitcoin exchange only.
 Bitcoin ATMs are more like traditional ATMs and allow transfers or withdrawals between bitcoin and bank accounts while also supporting direct bitcoin purchases via an exchange.

 Bitcoin ATMs are a great way to purchase bitcoin for those who do not have access to the internet but should be used with caution.
 They have been known to charge steep transaction fees, as high as 7% per transaction, and they price bitcoin at higher-than-market rates.
 Assuming you have access to a smartphone or computer, buying bitcoin through a direct debit card purchase or exchange is preferable to bitcoin ATMs.